garv7m/Photo-editor/README.md

 It is a basic web app to add effects, filters and edit an image.

 Functons:
--Supports all image formats
+Supports all image formats,
--no need of cloud storage
+no need of cloud storage

 Used:
--HTML5
+H,TML5
--Javascript
+Javascript,
--CSS3
+CSS3

 Check it out here: